MarcelRogge/object-centric-2dgs/README.md

 [[Website](https://av.dfki.de/publications/object-centric-2d-gaussian-splatting-background-removal-and-occlusion-aware-pruning-for-compact-object-models/)] [[Publication](https://www.scitepress.org/PublishedPapers/2025/133055/)] [[Arxiv](https://arxiv.org/abs/2501.08174)]
 ## Preamble

+**Update Nov.
+2025**<br>
+An extended version of our method with a multi-object pipeline and improved background loss was accepted by Lecture Notes in Computer Science (LNCS) and is scheduled to be published in February 2026.
+We are planning to publish the code and mask datasets used in that extended version publicly since the overall modifications are more significant.
+Once the code has been published (probably during February), we will add another update and link here.

+**Release Apr.
+2025**<br>
 Unfortunately, we decided against publishing the code as the specific modifications made are not significant enough to justify hosting a separate repository.
 However, we are happy to provide implementation details to make it easier to reproduce our contributions.